rgandsam/magento-1.x-cert/Magento.md

 ######How does the model distinguish between insert and update operations?

+For the base rows, it checks to see if the `entity_id` exists.
+For the attributes, it seperates the different attributes into three categories: delete, update, and insert.
+It distinguishes between update and insert opperations: update: the attribute value is not empty and if the value is different from the current value, then it is an update.
+If the attribute was not originally defined, then it is an insert.

 ######How do load and save processes for EAV entities differ from those for flat table entities?
 What parts are identical?